OctaDist/OctaDist.github.io/index.md

 ## OctaDist

-OctaDist (**Octa**hedral **Dist**ortion Analysis) is a program for computing the octahedral distortion parameters of a distorted octahedral complexes.
-Octahedral distortion parameters have been being widely used in inorganic cheemistry, especially crystallography, for determining the structural distortion of octahedral metal complex.
-Even though the people in community generally compute these parameters for their synthesized complex, but they not used a certain way to do this.
+OctaDist (**Octa**hedral **Dist**ortion Analysis) is a program for determining the structural distortion and computing the octahedral distortion parameters of a distorted octahedral complexes.
+Octahedral distortion parameters have been being widely used in inorganic chemistry, especially crystallography and spin-crossover.
+These parameters is useful for tracking the change of structures in different chemical behavior such as spin-state.
+Even though the people in community generally compute the octahedral distortion parameters for their synthesized complex, but they not used a certain way to do this.
 Moreover, there is no software for determining this kind of parameter yet.
 Therefore, we present the OctaDist program as a choice for those who are interested in this.
 [Click here to read more about theretical background of OctaDist](./param.md)

 ***